ogra1/psplash-snap/README.md

-## Psplash daemon snap
+## PSplash daemon snap

-This snap contains the psplash binary run as a daemon to hide terminal consoles on Ubuntu core devices if wanted.
+This snap contains the PSplash binary run as a daemon to hide terminal consoles on Ubuntu core devices if wanted.

-It ships with the psplash-write untility to send messages to the screen from scripts or the commandline.
+PSplash is a userspace graphical boot splash screen for mainly embedded Linux devices supporting a 16bpp or 32bpp framebuffer.
+It has few dependencies (just libc), supports basic images and text and handles rotation.
+Its visual look is configurable by basic source changes.

-There is also a service included that will print the login credentials on the splash screen.
+The snap ships with the psplash-write untility to send messages to the screen from scripts or the commandline.
+There is also a service included that will print the ssh login credentials on the splash screen.

 **NOTE:** this snap has to run in devmode, there is no snapd interface providing direct access to the framebuffer device with all additional bits (full /dev/tty0